zship/teleport-challenge/design-doc/README.md

 ## Dependencies

 - React: required by the challenge (but I'd probably use it anyway)
-- Redux: not strictly required, but I like its reducer pattern and I think the Redux DevTools extension is helpful in development

 Components will be implemented with JSX.

 ## Routes

+### Header

+Present on all routes.
+If the user is authenticated, will display a "Log out" button.
+"Log out" will call `POST /api/logout` to expire the session on the server, clear `Session-Id` from `localStorage`, then redirect to `/logout`.

 ### `/`

-Since this is a basic demo app, `/` will redirect to `/login`.
+Since this is a basic demo app, `/` will redirect to `/filebrowser/` (which will redirect to `/login` if unauthenticated).

 ### `/login`